Kernix13/web-dev-job/RESUME.md

     • Used [CSS] design methods to ensure my website and projects are responsive across all devices and screen sizes.
     • Current projects involve using [React], [Bootstrap], [Tailwind], [jQuery], and various [Web APIs] to add to my online portfolio.

-I’d welcome the opportunity to speak with you if you feel I’d be a strong candidate for this or any other position in your organization.
+I'd welcome the opportunity to speak with you if you feel I'd be a strong candidate for this or any other position in your organization.
 Thank you for your time and consideration.

 Sincerely,